 I love exploring.

 The black square of the open attic hatchway gazes down on me.
-It sighs cold air my way, frustrated to be awoken this early on a Sunday.
+It sighs cold air my way, frustrated to be stirred this early on a Sunday.
 The chilly breath finds its way down inside my shirt as I stand at the foot of the metal ladder.

 I wonder what's up there?